mcshaz/esm-date-input-polyfill/README.md

 Given the lifecycle of browsers which do not natively support date-inputs, there no plans to add the features below, however if this project were to have a roadmap:
 - placeholder currently uses english characters e.g. `dd/mm/yyyy`.
 This should clearly be language specific.
 - separate out language files and dynamically retrieve only the 1 language file required.
-- have a cross inside the right of the input which deletes the selected date.
+- have a cross inside the right side of the input which deletes the selected date.
 At present to delete the date, the text within the input can be selected and deleted.

 ## Thanks
 Some words of appreciation for those who have submitted tickets, pull requests,